 The Seminar will provide students opportunities for in-depth study of a specific topic within Industrial/Organizational Psychology.
-The topic will vary across semesters.
-These seminars will be specialized courses applicable to a variety of specializations depending on the topic.
+The topic (e.g., Performance Management, Training) will vary across semesters.
 Students may repeat the seminar as topics change.

 PSY 375/Social Psychology Seminar